adrelliott/dynamic-keyword-insertion/README.md

 ## Instructions

 1. Add the code from the [append-to-functions.php](dynamic-keyword-insertion/append-to-functions.php) file to the bottom of your wp-content/themes/{theme-name}/functions.php file
 2. It's good practice to use child themes so updates don't override this code.
-See [this article for more details.] (https://premium.wpmudev.org/blog/how-to-create-wordpress-child-theme/)
+See (this article for more details) (https://premium.wpmudev.org/blog/how-to-create-wordpress-child-theme/]

 ## Usage